ovity/octotree/README.md

 * Navigate to any GitHub repository (or just refresh this page as an example)
 * The code tree should show on the left-hand side of the screen

 ## Install on Safari
 The prebuilt packages for all extensions are located in the  [dist](https://github.com/buunguyen/octotree/tree/master/dist) folder.
 For security reason, only download Octotree from this location.

 * Safari: drag `safari.safariextz` to the browser and follow on-screen the instructions

-__Note__: the Safari build is out of date with the main line because Apple wants to be the only company who forces open-source developers to [pay](http://gizmodo.com/apples-great-new-developer-program-screws-over-safari-d-1710539882) for the privilege of creating extensions for their little-used browser.

 ## Settings
 ### Access Token